szeyick/webApplicationArchitectures/RESTfulWebServices/README.md

 ### Advantages

 - Simple CRUD operations and standard HTTP error codes.
-- Loose coupling by referencing resources through URIs
+- Loose coupling by referencing resources through URIs (However we still need to know the exact URI)
 - Data can be represented in many ways.
 - Services are stateless, providing highly scalable services that are quick (caching)
-- URIs can be late binded and do not need to be known beforehand by the client.
+- URIs can be late binded and do not need to be known beforehand by the client, links to resources can be changed dynamically. (**Loose interface and address coupling**
 - Good for client driven services

 ### Disadvantages